ARUNIMADILEEPK/TDS_Project_1/README.md

 This repository contains data about GitHub users in Delhi with over 100 followers and their repositories.

+- This project uses Python and the GitHub API to gather data on GitHub users in Delhi with over 100 followers, including their profiles and repositories.
+- A surprising discovery was the high number of Delhi-based developers focused on full-stack development and open-source contributions.
+- Developers can enhance visibility by creating detailed README files and regularly updating their repositories to attract more engagement and followers.

 ## Files

 1. `users.csv`: Contains information about 422 GitHub users in Delhi with over 100 followers